fubark/cyber/docs/docs.md

 The above example checks whether "my_mod" was imported and returns it's source code.
 Additional loaders are returned to load the functions, variables, and types from the source code.

 ### Default module loader.
-Since only one module loader can be set to the VM instance, a custom loader is required to handle the "builtins" import which contains all of the core types and functions in Cyber.
+Since only one module loader can be set to the VM instance, a custom loader is required to handle the "core" import which contains all of the core types and functions in Cyber.
 This can simply be delegated to `csDefaultModuleLoader`.

 ### Function loader.
 A function loader describes how to load a `#host` function when it's encountered by the compiler.